Our businesses must thrive!

 My policy prescriptions comprehensively address the issues prevalent throughout the entire SM business ecosystem:

 1. Clear and consistent messaging that development in Santa Monica will be right-sized to the scale of the city with a resident-first emphasis.
+Stop the State overreach and restore local control!

 2. Clarifying exactly which areas, if any, would be subject to zoning changes, and in what time scale.